 4. Being Paralyzed by Analysis

 There is a fine line between sitting on the sidelines and learning about what you want to do—and letting that learning or analysis keep you from actually doing it.
-I know plenty of investors across the USA, thanks to networking, and the ones who are doing the best have not let the tiny details derail their train while moving forward.
+I know plenty of investors across the U.S., thanks to networking, and the ones who are doing the best have not let the tiny details derail their train.
 There is a point where you certainly can overanalyze the situation and let it keep your train in the station.

 5. Having No Clarity/Goals

 I speak from painful experience on this one.
 Don’t let another day go by without writing out a detailed goal list and breaking those down into daily actions to keep you going every day.
-If you just have a goal of “make a million dollars,” but don’t have a WHY or a HOW, the likelihood of you ever reaching your goals is very slim.
+If you just have a goal of “make $1 million” but don’t have a why or a how, the likelihood of you ever reaching your goals is very slim.

 “The tragedy of life doesn’t lie in not reaching your goal.
 The tragedy lies in having no goal to reach.” —Benjamin E. Mays

 So there it is.
-Go ahead and do these 5 things if you want to be a miserable new investor.
+Go ahead and do these five things if you want to be a miserable new investor.
 Don’t say I didn’t warn you!

-I hope this was some help to you!
 Do you have any other miserable habits you would add?
-If you used to exercise any of these qualities but kicked the habit, let us know how you did it.
+If you used to exercise any of these qualities but kicked the habit, how’d you do it?